-You must provide a Declaration of Non-Military Service before the court can order a default judgment if you are suing a person.
+You must provide a Declaration of Non-Military Service before the court can order a default judgment.
 This is part of the Motion for Default Judgment.
 If the defendant is in active military service, you cannot get a default judgment unless the servicemember has waived protection under the Servicemember's Civil Relief Act.
-This law starts at 50 U.S.C. § 3901.
-Your local law librarian can help you find it, or go to www.law.cornell.edu\ (under Get the Law click U.S. Code, then click Title 50 and Chapter 50).
+This federal law starts at 50 U.S.C. § 3901.
+Your local law librarian can help you find it, or go to www.law.cornell.edu (under Get the Law click U.S. Code, then click Title 50 and Chapter 50).
 SCRA does not apply to all military servicemembers at all times.